pkardas/notes/books/comic-agile.md

 Stability is the foundation for building the trust needed to become high-preforming teams.
 If team keeps changing, they will have difficulties moving up Tucksman's phases - forming, storming, norming, performing.

+## 6: Miscellaneous

+In the spirit of openness, you don't have to wait for the Retrospective to bring up potential improvements to your ways of working.

+Companies with diverse leadership are 45% more likely to grow their market share and 70% more likely to capture new markets compared to companies with "non-diverse" leadership.
+Behavioral diversity is the other half of the equation, which includes:

+- ensuring everyone is heard
+- making it safe to propose novel ideas
+- giving team members decision-making authority
+- sharing credit for success
+- giving actionable feedback
+- implementing feedback from the team